Energytech in the year of COVID-19

 A small trivia on this feature, the idea for this came from an internal hackathon we ran in October 2019 and the carbon footprint calculator was the winning hack!

-Our first internal hackathon in 2019, and the winning hack became the carbon footprint calculator feature in SP Utilities app
+Our first internal hackathon in 2019, and the winning hack became the carbon footprint calculator feature in SP app

 Understanding your electricity consumption is only the beginning.
 You need to also take action!
 Of course, it’s all a personal choice, which is why we designed the Electricity Pledge Challenge to encourage you to stand up for green and reduce your carbon footprint by consuming less electricity!